Grace-Lawrence/Dark-MaRK/docs/source/user_guide/installation.rst

 Requirements:
 ______________

 A list of the required packages can be found in requirements.txt.
-These will automatically be checked/installed/updated upon installation of the package, at the recquired version.
+These will automatically be checked/installed/updated upon installation of the package, at the required version.
 Below is a list of the required packages:

 - astropy
 - cmasher